KSchachmatov/mkdocs-website-kate-data/docs/index.md

 ### I help you move from AI hype to real results

-- Struggling to implement AI effectively while competitors move fast?
-- Unsure which AI tools and approaches actually fit your business needs?
+- Struggling to figure out where AI actually fits in your business?
-- Need someone who can both code the solution and explain the strategy?
+- Drowning in vendor pitches but need someone who speaks both tech and strategy?
-- Want to avoid expensive mistakes by learning from someone who's built real AI systems?
+- Want to build your first AI system?
-- Looking for a freelancer who ships fast and communicates clearly?
+- Need a freelancer who can code the solution and train your team?

 [Book Free Intro Call :material-arrow-top-right:](https://calendly.com/kate-data/introduction-call){ .md-button .md-button--primary }